-CELL PHONES: Cell phones are a part of daily life.
+Cell phones are a part of daily life.
 VBFS encourages responsible use of mobile devices for all students, regardless of age.

 - Lower and Middle School students may not have cell phones out during the academic day.
-If a student needs to contact their parent for an urgent matter during the school day they can ask their advisory for permission to use the school phone.
-Any Lower/Middle School student found to be using their cell phone during the day will be given a warning and told to put the device in their backpack or cubbie.
-If a student is given a second warning, the cell phone will be confiscated by the teacher. - Upper School students may carry cell phones on their person. - Use of cell phones, including texting, is frowned upon during the academic day.
-Students should only do so in case of emergency.
-Students found texting or using cell phones during class without teacher permission will have his/her device confiscated. - Any cell phone brought to school must be switched off or be placed on silent mode during class and community times. - Cell phone use during class time is strictly prohibited without permission of the instructor. - Any Upper School student found to be using a cell phone for any reason during class will be warned once to put the device away.
-A second incident of cell phone use will see the phone being confiscated by the teacher.
+If a student needs to contact their parents for an urgent matter during the school day, they can ask their advisor for permission to use the school phone.
+Any Lower/Middle School student found to be using their cell phone during the day will be given a warning and told to put the device in their backpack or cubby.
+If a student is given a second warning, the cell phone will be confiscated by the teacher. - Use of cell phones, including texting, is frowned upon during the academic day.
+Students should only do so

+- in case of emergency.
+Students found texting or using cell phones during class without teacher permission will have his/her device confiscated. - Any cell phone brought to school must be switched off or be placed on silent mode during class and community times. - Cell phone use during class time is strictly prohibited without the permission of the instructor.

 Cell phone violations will result in confiscation of the cell phone.
-It will be held in the School Office to be picked up at the end of the day from the Head of School or Assistant Head of School.
+It will be held in the School Office to be picked up at the end of the day from the Head of School or Academic Dean.